Chris44442/de10nano/README.md

-# DE10-Nano Cyclone V SoC design for rapid prototyping
+# DE10-Nano Cyclone V SoC example design for rapid prototyping

 FPGA designs are notorious for being slow to deploy.
 Utilizing the power of embedded Linux, SD card flash memory, the HPS to FPGA configuration interface, (and optional High Level Synthesis tools) we can drastically reduce the time to deploy and test new FPGA designs.
-The target of choice is the Terasic DE10-Nano Cyclone V SoC board, mainly due to its immense popularity and amiable pricetag.
+The target of choice is the Terasic DE10-Nano Cyclone V SoC board, mainly due to its popularity and amiable pricetag.
 This repo provides the necessary sources and tools to showcase rapid prototyping of new FPGA designs.

 ## Dependencies

 Supported Host PC Operating Systems:

 - Any Linux distro that can run Quartus (tested on Ubuntu 22.04)
-- Windows 10 with WSl could also work
+- Windows 10 with WSL might work too

 Install the following packages on the system: